 Cat eye burned dark along edges and paler in the center.
 Commas on either side done just like the commas in the last group.

 Lastly, the mottled edging around the eye was achieved by making meandering lines around the surface.
 Let me explain a little more.
 Starting on the right side near the base (by scrolling bar) I used the shading tip to started making circular motions.
 As I’m doing this, I’m also coming forward with the pen tip, but not in a straight line.
 I meander to the outer edge, then work my way back to the eye, and continue in this fashion until I get to the left base of the object.
 I repeat this step a couple of times, but try to change the line’s meandering path each time.
 This results in some areas being darker and others being lighter, so you get a very mottled texture.
-Below are some progress photos.

-Starting the first meandering line.
+Begin by starting the first meandering line.

 Finishing up the first meandering line.

 The area after several meandering lines have been burned in.

 There are two shepherds hook and leaves groups to burn and they are pretty easy.